shahirf5/f5-bigip-agc-config-guides/saml-idp-connector/docs/MicrosoftADFS.rst

 ========================================================================
-IdP Connector Configuration Guide : CA
+IdP Connector Configuration Guide : Microsoft ADFS
 ========================================================================

 BIG-IP as SAML SP Configuration
 -------------------------------
 This document describes the configuration for an external IDP Connector using an IDP Connector template in the Guided Configuration SAML Service Provider workflow.
-Follow the steps below to configure CA:
+Follow the steps below to configure Microsoft ADFS:

 #.
 Logon to the BIG-IP user interface and click **Access -> Guided Configuration**.
 #.
 Select the **Federation** category.